CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/2-Foundation-Models.md

 # Foundation Models

 ⌛ Estimated Reading Time: 10 minutes.
-(1810 words)
+(1840 words)

-!!! abstract
+???+ note "Foundation Models - Video Introduction"

+    <iframe style=" width: 100%; aspect-ratio: 16 / 9;" frameborder="0" allowfullscreen src="https://www.youtube.com/embed/kK3NmQT241w"></iframe>

+    !!! warning "This video is optional and not necessary to understand the text."

 Foundation models emerged in the mid-to-late 2010s, symbolizing a move away from the labor-intensive, one-model-per-task approach.
 These models are trained on vast, diverse datasets to learn broad patterns and skills, ready to be adapted to a multitude of tasks.
 Imagine them as the Swiss Army knives of the AI that can tackle everything from language translation to generating artwork.
 This marked a shift in strategy, to leveraging large, unlabeled datasets creating generalist models that can later be fine-tuned for specific needs.

 **Economics of Foundation Models.** The shift towards foundation models was fueled by several factors: the explosion of data, advances in computational power, and refinements in machine learning techniques.
 These models are also extremely resource-intensive.
 Their development, training, and deployment often requires significant investment.
 This capital requirement comes from three main areas: